SerenaChandler/SerenaChandler/README.md

 ### Hi there, my name is Serena, nice to meet you!
-### I'm a full stack web developer proficient in Javascript, HTML, CSS, and various other technologies
+### I'm a full stack web developer proficient in Python, Javascript, HTML, CSS, and various other technologies
 - Pronouns: she/her
 - Contact me at: serenachandler2019@gmail.com
 - Currently employed at Walmart Global Tech